Join our community, and you’ll understand in a heartbeat why what we are doing here is so important.

 9. Too many stay-at-home dads are still seen as caring for their children full time because they are slackers or had no choice in the matter.
 Choosing to raise your kids and be and engaged and present dad is every bit as valuable as being a financial provider.

-13. We are not our fathers.
+12. We are not our fathers.
 They grew up in a different generation, when even the definition of the word “good” was different.
+It’s ok to make a conscious decision to want to be different than your father.

-14. Paternity leave (and family leave) is still rare, but could be a game-changer for men who want to be present for their families when their families need them most.
+13. Paternity leave and family leave is still rare, but could be a game-changer for men who want to be present for their families when their families need them most.

-15. Sports are still something we love and cherish (okay sex and drinking beer too).
-Or not.
+15. Sports are still something we love and cherish.
+Or maybe we hate sports.
+Ditto with sex and drinking beer.
+Or long or short hair, or clothing styles, or what we do for a living.
 Manhood can be defined however we want to define it.
+Liking something different than the stereotypes does not make anyone less of a man.

-16. Men and boys are raped every day.
-Men are victims.
+16. Men can be victims.
+Men and boys are raped.
 Only recently has that even been acknowledged.

 17. Too many boys are still bullied to try to get them to fit into the “man-box”.

 18. There are over two million men are in prison in the US alone.
-What is the plan for them?
+Does a prison system for non-violent crimes even make sense anymore?
 And why does prison disproportionately affect men?
+(We know why it disproportionately affects people of color.
+It’s called systemic racism).

 19. Madison Avenue rarely gets manhood right.
-Not even close.
+Although, bit by bit, that is changing.

 20. Events that affect everyone—like the death of a loved one—are things we men rarely talk about but always think about.
 Let us talk about the hard stuff, openly.
 Let’s not shame men for what makes us sad.

-21. 500k of our best and brightest men suffer from service-related PTSD and traumatic brain damage from fighting in wars.
-We are discovering that CTE (chronic traumatic encephalopathy) is affecting men who have played collisions sports at an alarming rate.
+21. Soldiers get sent home with war-related PTSD and traumatic brain damage.
+CTE is affecting men who have played collisions sports at an alarming rate.
 Somebody needs to advocate for these men and end the “disposability of men”.
 We are willing to be that somebody.

-22. It is estimated that 8% of the population will suffer from PTSD at some point in their lives.
-Men suffer high rates of suicide.
+22. Men suffer high rates of suicide.
 Many men still feel stigmatized about getting help for mental illnesses.
 And yet men are still being told to ‘man up’.
+This must change.

 23. We eat stereotypes for lunch around here.

-26. Addiction to booze, drugs, sex, gambling is robbing us of our male souls.
+26. Addiction to booze, drugs, sex, gambling has the ability to rob some men of their souls.
 Once again, we often don’t talk about this until it is too late.
+It’s not sexy to be the “bad guy” when it is killing yourself and others.

 29. The world is changing almost faster than we can process it.
 We need a place to talk about this change as a community.